-- The Bay Area is less auto dependent than much of the nation.
-No more than 71 percent of workers in any income group commute alone to work by car. - Communities of color have higher housing burdens compared to their White counterparts. - Residential segregation is declining at the regional scale for all groups, but Black-White segregation remains high and segregation between Latinos, Asian or Pacific Islanders, and Whites is increasing. - While 20 percent of the region's jobs are low wage, just 11 percent of rental housing units are affordable for a household with two low-wage workers.
+- The Bay Area is less auto dependent than much of the nation, with 61 percent of residents driving alone to work. - Communities of color have higher housing burdens, especially for those who are renters. - Residential segregation is declining at the regional scale for all groups, but Black-White segregation remains high and Latino-White and Latino-Asian or Pacific Islander segregation is increasing. - While 20 percent of the region's jobs are low wage, just 12 percent of rental housing units are affordable to low-wage worker households.

-Share of Black households without a vehicle:
+Share of Asian or Pacific Islander households without a vehicle: